papatakabookclub/BLIS-PYQs/index.md

 ### Term-End Examination June, 2022

 **Part-I Answer any three, in about 250 words each.
 (3*5=15)**
+1. What is convergence ?
+Explain service convergence.
+1. Explain the advantages of LibreOffice over the other Office Suites.
+1. Enumerate the different characteristics of data in a database.
+Discuss any two types of DBMS systems.
+1. Differentiate between computing and communication protocols.
+1. Describe in brief different categories of viruses.

 **Part-II Answer any five, in about 150 words each.
 (5*4=20)**
+1. WiMAX/Bluetooth Technology
+2. Storage Devices
+2. Issues Related to Multimedia Systems
+2. Mesh Topology
+2. Client-Server Architecture
+2. Electronic Mail Security
+2. Webcasting

+---

 ### Term-End Examination December, 2021

 **Part-I Answer any three, in about 250 words each.
 (3*5=15)**